 Following the baseline assessment, participants will have follow-up assessments at 4-, 8-, and 26-weeks post-randomisation.
-The window of opportunity for participants to complete assessments at each timepoint will be as follows: 4 weeks (+14 days), 8 weeks (+28 days), 26 weeks (+28 days).
-For each follow-up, a member of the research team will notify participants (through e.g., call, text, email or letter) that their assessment is due (see Table 8 for breakdown of outcomes collected at each time-point).
+For each follow- up, a member of the research team will notify participants (through e.g., call, text, email or letter) that their assessment is due (see Table 8 for breakdown of outcomes collected at each time-point).